Joshua-Barnes03/Solomon.js/README.md

 # Solomon.js
-A discord pot to help group's come to a decision.
+A discord bot to help group's come to a decision.